The Admiral and the Rebel

 Everything was going according to plan until Fyn reappeared in her life.

 Confederacy Fleet Admiral Fyn Nielsen’s new assignment is to assist the ruler of a distant world to help eliminate piracy and smuggling.
 The last person he expects to see is Sara.
-He has never forgotten the woman who saved his life nearly a decade ago.
+He has never forgotten the woman who saved his life a decade ago.

 What might have been a simple reunion becomes a dangerous game of subterfuge between the rebel and the military admiral sworn to stop her.